 The difference in perspectives can be confusing for some.
 But when we take a closer look at Advent’s history, we discover some reasons why.

-Advent comes from the Greek parousia, a translation from Latin, adventus, meaning “coming.”
-Parousia refers both to Christ’s “coming” in human form and His second divine “coming” during the Tribulation.
+Advent comes from the Greek word parousia, a translation from the Latin adventus, meaning “coming.”
+Parousia refers to Christ’s “coming” in human form and His second divine “coming” during the Tribulation.
 Its history dates to fourth-century Europe and perhaps further.

-Many eastern cultures still celebrate Advent this way with an emphasis on Jesus’ first coming.
+Many Eastern cultures still celebrate Advent this way by emphasizing Jesus’ first coming.

-One of the first official pieces of evidence of Advent is found in documents attributed to the Council of Sargossa.
-In 380 A.D., a gnostic movement called Priscillianism forced the Council to respond to a challenge of heresy.
+One of the first official pieces of evidence of Advent is found in documents attributed to the Councils of Saragossa, a series of Christian assemblies held in Zaragoza (now Spain).
+In 380 A.D., a gnostic movement called Priscillianism challenged the Council to respond to one of their heretical claims.

-In its attempt to clarify matters, the Council of Sargossa (based in Zaragoza, now Spain) emphasized the importance of God’s incarnation and how Jesus’ birth counterbalances the powers of darkness.
-As Christians, we are supposed to prepare our hearts to celebrate the Lord’s human birth as well as His return to claim His church one day.
+The Council of Saragossa challenged the movement by emphasizing the importance of God’s incarnation and how Jesus’ birth counterbalances the powers of darkness.
+As Christians, we must prepare our hearts to celebrate the Lord’s human birth as well as His return to claim His church one day.

-The Council’s ruling held for many years, but the Roman Catholics were not in complete agreement.
-By the sixth century, they changed their entire focus of Advent solely to the anticipation of Jesus’ second coming.
+The Council’s ruling held for many years, but the Roman Catholic Church did not entirely agree.
+By the sixth century, the church changed its entire focus of Advent solely to the anticipation of Jesus’ second coming.